CePeU/MarkdownToFoundry/README.md

   - Add or edit header and footer content.

 You can add any text you like as header and footer to the output html text.
 Make sure it makes sense!
+(For Foundry you thus can wrap the whole export in a div with a special class and bind css to that)

 ### Wikilink Resolution
 - **Description**: Resolve internal Obsidian wikilinks and export them with the Obsidian vault path.